At RIC our pastoral care and student support systems are as highly structured as our teaching.

 Our teaching and pastoral staff are pro active, identifying where students are having difficulties and offering practical help, solutions and encouragement.

 Tutors file regular reports on students and these are emailed to parents giving constant feedback.
 An end of term report should never contain surprises for either students or their parents.
-The College operates an ‘open door’ policy and parents feel free to come and see, telephone or email Personal Tutors and the Principals to discuss any issue concerning them.
+The College operates an ‘open door’ policy and parents feel free to come and see, telephone or email Personal Tutors and the Principal to discuss any issue concerning them.

 I went to a local grammar school but when I reached the sixth form I did one term before starting to have anxiety attacks.
 It was such a pressurised environment, I always felt that I was doing things wrong.
 I decided to look for a school that could offer me a one year intensive A level course and a fresh start.
 I started at RIC and I was very, very nervous.
 I don’t think I concentrated properly for the first few weeks but I was much more comfortable with the very small classes.
 I thought that trying to do everything in one year would be really difficult but the teachers were inspiring.
 I loved the debates in history, I felt really involved and it really helped my confidence.
 My personal tutor was great but all my teachers showed an interest and checked I was OK.